 Servicemembers now can contribute pre-tax dollars to a TSP.
 By contributing to the TSP, uniformed personnel can save additional monies for the years in which they are truly retired.
 Because TSPs were designed to provide savings for the older years, however, there are tax penalties for withdrawals made before age 59.5.
-14 In short, servicemembers should not put savings that they anticipate needing before their sixties in a TSP.
+In short, servicemembers should not put savings in a TSP if they anticipate needing those funds before they are in their sixties.

-Retirement savings plans such as the TSP share one feature with conventional military retirement plans-namely, the tax-sheltering of pre-retirement income.
-Many servicemembers, in fact, do not seem to realize that military pensions are tax-sheltered.
+Retirement savings plans such as the TSP share one feature with conventional military retirement plans-namely, the tax sheltering of pre-retirement income.
+Many servicemembers, in fact, do not seem to realize that military pensions are tax sheltered.
 Retirement tax sheltering means that no taxes are paid until the money is received in retirement.
 With military pensions, the member pays no taxes on the accrued benefits until the pensions are paid in retirement.
-With TSP, the contributions to the TSP are pre-tax, and taxes are not paid until the money is withdrawn.
+With TSP, the contributions to the TSP are pre-tax dollars, and taxes are not paid until the money is withdrawn.
 TSPs, however, lack the two other important features of the High-3 retirement plan:

-- Risk-free, guaranteed payments or returns - Full inflation protection.
+• Risk-free, guaranteed payments or returns